ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Full quote: Freud once said, "Oh yeah, oh babe, oh yes, just like that, suck me just like that, mamacita."

-Be openminded to a different type of future
+Be open minded to a different type of future
-When at an impasse with soemeone you love, it's important not to abandon them at the first sign of trouble, maybe afte
+When at an impasse with soemeone you love, it's important not to abandon them at the first sign of trouble, maybe after their first fight.
+People say things they don't mean all the time.
+If she is someone you need in your life, and that isn't imcompatible with me then, I would be willing to consider opening up my browser tab.

+Oh, no way, come on
+Who the fuck is Fred?

 That will be $20 in bitcoin, please.